LRAA Winter Guidelines

 • System Markers: The Association has placed tall, colored markers around the development to identify water system valves, buried obstacles, and fire standpipes while snow is on the ground.
 To protect both people and equipment, please do not move the markers or drive cars or snowmobiles into or near them.

-• While Operating Snowmobiles on LRAA roads and on and along the taxiway, please limit your riding time to reasonable hours.
+• Operating Snowmobiles: Operating snowmobiles on LRAA roads and on/along the taxiway is permitted, but please limit riding time to reasonable hours and observe the 15 mph speed limit.
 This is for your safety and the safety of others, and out of courtesy and respect for those who own property in our community.
 Your sled should be muffled as required, and please avoid idling and revving the engine unnecessarily.
 Please keep your sled out of other community members’ property.
 Operations should be in accordance with State and County snowmobile regulations.

 • Weather Conditions: Winter can bring serious weather conditions to the upper Methow Valley.
 Temperatures can linger in the teens or even sub-zero for days at a time.
 While snow often falls in depths of 5-10” at a time, 3 feet can fall during a storm as well.
 In the midst of storms and cold temperatures, power can fail and trees may block roads.
 During extreme snow storms, snow removal may also be suspended, although this is an infrequent occurrence.
 Please take proper measures to ensure that you and yours are prepared to be snowbound.